Viz Extensions FAQ

 • Custom Marks Cards: Each Viz Extension will have specific and new Marks Cards (like Source and Target for a Network).
 You can drag and drop fields on these cards as you are used to.

-• Mandatory Detail and Tooltip: It is not possible to deactivate Detail and Tooltip Cards, even though they can sometimes not be used.
+• Mandatory Detail and Tooltip: It is impossible to deactivate Detail and Tooltip Cards, even though they can sometimes not be used.

 • Disabled Columns and Rows: Currently, it is impossible to use the Columns or Rows when using a Viz Extension.